niekbouman/commelec-api/README.md

 ## Message format specification and API for the Commelec Smart-Grid-control platform.

-*Commelec* is a control framework for *modern* electrical grids.
-By a modern grid, we mean a grid involving volatile and weather-dependent sources, like wind turbines and photo-voltaic (PV) panels, loads such as heat pumps, and storage elements, like batteries, supercapacitors, or an electrolyser+fuel cell.
+*Commelec* is a control framework for modern electrical grids.
+By a "modern grid", we mean a grid involving volatile and weather-dependent sources, like wind turbines and photo-voltaic (PV) panels, loads such as heat pumps, and storage elements, like batteries, supercapacitors, or an electrolyser+fuel cell.

 Commelec is a distributed real-time control framework.
 Resources inform their local controller about their state and desired operating point by means of sending a collection of mathematical objects; we call this an *advertisement*.
 More precisely, but informally, an advertisement consists of a cost function, another set-valued function, and the common domain of those functions (which is a convex set).
 We use the term *resource agent* for the software agent that is responsible for communicating with the (decentralized) controller.
 Hence, one of the tasks is to -- typically periodically -- construct an advertisement.
 Another common task is to parse a *request* message sent from the controller to a resource.